savant-nz/carbon/Source/CarbonEngine/Defines.md

 runtime, which means that including PhysX support does not result in PhysX having to be installed on target machines.
 PhysX will only be available at runtime if it is installed on the target machine.

-#### `CARBON_INCLUDE_PLATFORM_MACOSX`
+#### `CARBON_INCLUDE_PLATFORM_MACOS`

-Enables the engine to run on the Mac OS X Cocoa API.
-This is preferred on Mac OS X over the SDL platform implementation.
+Enables the engine to run on the macOS Cocoa API.
+This is preferred on macOS over the SDL platform implementation.

 #### `CARBON_INCLUDE_PLATFORM_SDL`